 We are required to record our assets at fair value, as determined in good faith by our board of directors, in accordance with our valuation policy.
 As a result, volatility in the capital markets may have a material adverse effect on our valuations and our NAV, even if we hold investments to maturity.
 Volatility or dislocation in the capital markets may depress our stock price below our NAV per share and create a challenging environment in which to raise equity and debt capital.
 As a BDC, we are generally not able to issue additional shares of our common stock at a price less than our NAV without first obtaining approval for such issuance from our stockholders and our independent directors.
-Additionally, our ability to incur indebtedness is limited by the asset coverage ratio for a BDC, as defined under the 1940 Act.
-Declining portfolio values negatively impact our ability to borrow additional funder our Credit Facility because our NAV is reduced for purposes of the asset coverage ratio.
+Additionally, our ability to incur indebtedness is limited by the asset coverage ratio requirements for a BDC, as defined under the 1940 Act.
+Declining portfolio values negatively impact our ability to borrow additional funds under our Credit Facility because our NAV is reduced for purposes of the asset coverage ratio.
 If the fair value of our assets declines substantially, we may fail to maintain the asset coverage ratio stipulated by the 1940 Act, which could, in turn, cause us to lose our status as a BDC and materially impair our business operations.
-A lengthy disruption in the credit markets could also materially decrease demand for our investments.
+A lengthy disruption in the credit markets could also materially decrease demand for our investments and could materially damage our business, financial condition and results of operations.